jakubsmigielski/expense-tracker-app-prototype/readme.md

 *   **Secure User Authentication:** Users can register and log in to a secure account.
 All password data is hashed and safely stored.
 *   **Immersive 3D Background:** A persistent, interactive 3D background provides a unique aesthetic across the entire application, including the login, dashboard, and profile pages.
 *   **Central Hub Navigation:** The home page acts as a beautiful, animated hub for navigating to the main parts of the application.
-*   **Expense Management:** Full CRUD (Create, Read, Update, Delete) functionality for daily expenses.
+*   **Expense Management:** Full CRUD  functionality for daily expenses.
-*   **Recurring Transactions:** Set up recurring expenses (like rent or subscriptions) that are automatically added to your transaction history.
+*   **Recurring Transactions:** Set up recurring expenses that are automatically added to your transaction history.
 *   **Budgeting & Goals:**
     *   **Monthly Limit:** Set a monthly spending limit and track your progress with a visual bar.
     *   **Savings Goal:** Define a savings goal and monitor how close you are to achieving it.